 Track Day Events

 Participate in an intimate conversation with a curated group of entrepreneurs, investors, policy makers, academics and leaders to discuss plans for the future and steps to get there.Wednesday, October 4, 4:00pm–5:30pm

 Local experts will come together to discuss current and future breakthroughs from Baltimore's sciences community.Wednesday, October 4, 5:30pm–7:30pm

 Network with fellow industry leaders in the Sciences sector and celebrate the BIW17 Sciences Conference.Wednesday, October 4, 7:30pm–8:30pm

-Joanna Guo is a sophomore at Johns Hopkins University, where she is double majoring in Biomedical Engineering and Computer Science and minoring in Applied Math and Statistics.
+Ronan Perry is a sophomore at the Johns Hopkins University, double majoring in Biomedical Engineering and Applied Math, and originally from Ithaca, NY.

 ABSP - Active Bed Sore Prevention

 Our team project, "ABSP - Active Bed Sore Prevention," was a creative concept and prototype model to prevent bed sores through a sensor-based pad that may be placed on an existing patient bed.
 The idea was to detect the location and magnitude of pressure differences, then use a feedback mechanism to…